Employment law – Job references

 - any information relating to the fitness and propriety of the candidate (section 5 of the application for approval-Long Form A); and

 - the main assessment criteria of the Fit and Proper Test (FIT 2).
 This includes “whether the person is or has been the subject of any proceedings of a disciplinary or criminal nature, or has been notified of any potential proceedings or of any investigation which might lead to those proceedings”.
+This therefore includes formal written warnings, suspensions (including suspension pending an internal investigation), dismissals, and any sanction involving a reduction in or recovery of remuneration.

 How does the FCA assesses fitness and propriety?